 As with the other CCPA rights, there are a number of exceptions to the rule.

-New to the CCPA is the consumer’s right to correct inaccurate personal information.
-This was included in the CPRA and goes into effect on January 1, 2023.
+A newer addition to the CCPA is the consumer’s right to correct inaccurate personal information.
 The law reads:

 A consumer shall have the right to request a business that maintains inaccurate personal information about the consumer to correct that inaccurate personal information, taking into account the nature of the personal information and the purposes of the processing of the personal information.

-Effective January 1, 2023, the CCPA includes a new category of consumer data—"sensitive personal information”—and gives consumers the right to limit its use and disclosure by businesses.
+The CCPA now includes includes a separate category of consumer data—"sensitive personal information”—and gives consumers the right to limit its use and disclosure by businesses.
 This addition brings the California law closer in line with the robust privacy protections of the GDPR.

 As a narrower category of personal information, sensitive personal information is defined more specifically in the CCPA.
 It is any information that fits in these four categories.